The Life of Rufus Dawes: Release

 The film was released in Sydney on 19 June 1911 at the Broadway Theatre.
 It was released in Melbourne on 27 November 1911 at the Olympic Theatre.
 It debuted in Launceston on 22 January 1912.
 (During the Launceston season, the film caught fire one night and the theatre had to be evacuated.)

 Distribution of the film was blocked from legal action by Marcus Clarke's daughter, Marion Clarke.

 Critical reception

 The Sydney Truth called it "a striking production".
 It was described by The Argus as "an entirely original pictorial adaptation".
 The Kalgoorlie Miner wrote "the subject is treated magnificently, and every detail is perfectly carried out."

-US Release
+US release

-It was bought for release in the USA by Sawyers Pictures, who retitled the movie The Convict Hero.
+It was bought for release in the US by Sawyers Pictures, who retitled the movie The Convict Hero.